rubar-tech/realtime-hikvision-preview-python/README.md

   - #### config the CMakeLists.txt, set OpenCV_DIR, HIKVISION_INCLUDE, PYTHON_INCLUDE

-copy all necessary librarys to ./lib or add the pathes to link_directories
+  - copy all necessary librarys to ./lib or add the pathes to link_directories

-make the project
+  - make the project

+    - in the project dir `mkdir build && cd build`
+    - `cmake ..`
+    - `make`
+    - your files should be in `build/lib`

 Usage
 =====